prnthp/experiment-structures/README.md

 - Only On First Repetition: the Phase will only run through during the first repetition of the trial
 - Duration: In seconds, how long this Phase lasts
   - A negative number indicates that this Phase is to loop indefinitely.
-An event `NextPhase()`, called using `EventManager.Instance.NextPhase()` is used to exit the Phase.
+An event `NextPhase()`, called using `ExperimentManager.Instance.NextPhase()` is used to exit the Phase.

     This is useful for waiting for stuff to happen, e.g. waiting for the user to respond.